spectrocloud/librarium/docs/docs-content/clusters/cluster-management/update-k8s-cluster.md

 ```shell
 terraform apply -auto-approve
 ```

+Make a note of the command output by this step.
+You will need it later.

 Once you have completed these steps and the host cluster creation process has finished, log in to [Palette](https://console.spectrocloud.com).